If your travels are taking you to Helsinki Finland, we recommend that you take a look at getting a Helsinki Card.

 How Much Does the Helsinki Card Cost?

-The price of the Helsinki Card varies depending on the duration of the card and the transport option.
-The latest pricing (as of January 2021) is as follows:
+The price of the Helsinki Card varies depending on the duration of the card and the version you choose.
+The latest pricing (as of July 2024) is as follows.

 Where to Buy the Helsinki Card?

-When you buy, you have the option to have the card shipped to you for a fee, or you can choose to pick it up at one of four locations in Helsinki.
-Two of these locations are open 24 hours, including the one at Helsinki Airport.
+When you buy, you can choose to pick it up at one of three locations in Helsinki.

 Department store Stockmann Helsinki